 - ^When it came time for Furutaka and Kako to be rearmed in the 1930s, production difficulties held up deliveries of the 20 cm (8") 2 GÔ guns intended for these ships.
 Rather than wait for these guns to be completed, the Japanese instead took 20 cm (7.9") 1 GÔ guns removed from Haguro and Ashigara, rebored and relined them to 20.3 cm (8"), and then installed them onto Furutaka and Kako.
 I would assume that any regunning during the war would have replaced these with the standard 20 cm (8") No. 2 guns.

-- The ammunition supply for the Aoba and Furutaka classes was three complete rounds per gun per minute while that for the other classes could provide a maximum of four complete rounds per gun per minute.
-As loading was at a fixed angle and the elevation speeds were relatively slow, the rate of fire was reduced at higher elevations to a maximum of 3 rounds per minute at +55 degrees and 2 rounds per minute at +70 degrees.
+- The ammunition supply system for the Aoba and Furutaka classes could provide three complete rounds per gun per minute while that for the later classes could provide a maximum of four complete rounds per gun per minute.
+As loading was at a fixed angle and the gun elevation speeds were relatively slow, the rate of fire for these later classes was reduced at higher elevations to a maximum of 3 rounds per minute at +55 degrees and 2 rounds per minute at +70 degrees.

 |Projectile Types and Weights 1a||AP Type 91 2a: 277.4 lbs.
 (125.85 kg)